In the heart of Old Honfleur

 The property is strictly no smoking.

-The street, rue des Capucins, is very quiet because there are no restaurants or tourist shops, though you are situated in the heart of the city.
+The street, rue des Capucins, is very quiet because there are very few shops in, though you are situated in the heart of the city.

 It will take you less than 2mn to walk to the "Vieux Bassin" (old port), or restaurants and art galleries all around.
 Also for visiting museums or taking a boat for a promenade in the Seine estuary.